hpides/End-to-end-ML-System-Benchmark/README.md

 ## System Integration

 Upon installation, UMLAUT can be imported in any Python pipeline.
+The complete example pipeline can be found in [./pipelines/github_example/main.py](./pipelines/github_example/main.py).
 To import UMLAUT, use the following *import* statement in the Python script.

 ```